I found this extract from the 1828 printing of ‘City Scenes’ by William Darton

 At a green-grocer’s shop,

-While she went to visit a friend.
+While she went to visit a friend.“The poor little soul,

 Unused to control,